xdrpp/stc/cmd/goxdr/goxdr.1.md

 description of the error condition as a comment in the XDR source file, and access the text of that comment from your program.

+`-lax-discriminants`
+:	Cast all discriminants and cases (except bool) to int32, so that you can use discriminants and cases that are different enum types.

 `-i` _import_path_
 :	Add the directive <tt>import . "_path_"</tt> at the top of the
 output file.
 This is needed when XDR files in the current package